(This is a guest post by Mojca Mars, a speaker at a past Double Your Freelancing Conference.)

-I had 0 connections, no knowledge of business, I just knew 1 thing – I wanted to create something of my own.
-I had absolutely no clue how, so I did what I do best – use social media to build a business.
+I had no connections, no knowledge of business, I just knew 1 thing – I wanted to create something of my own.
+I had absolutely no clue how, so I did what I do best – used social media to build a business.
 And boy, what a wild ride it was.

 Slovenia, the country I come from (a very very small country with only 2 million inhabitants, located right here), is not exactly known for many opportunities just waiting for you when you get fired from a job.
 So I knew that I needed to make something work, as soon as possible.

-I tested two approaches to build a business – cold emailing potential clients and a very strategic use of social media, especially Twitter, to generate leads.
-The results I experienced between the two strategies couldn’t possible have been more different.
+I tested two approaches to building a business – cold emailing potential clients and a very strategic use of social media, especially Twitter, to generate leads.
+The results I experienced between the two strategies couldn’t possibly have been more different.